mozilla-mobile/mozilla-vpn-client/docs/dev-containers.md

 Currently all Tasks are probably writing to the workspace-folder, which is mounted on the Host's OS.
 Unless you are running this on Linux, this is very costly.

 ### Q: Get a Container Engine On MacOS:
-Given that docker-desktop is not on option due to licenceing - Basti is a big fan of [Colima](https://github.com/abiosoft/colima).
+Given that docker-desktop is not on option due to it's license -  big fan of [colima](https://github.com/abiosoft/colima).
 ```
 brew install colima
 # Feel free to adjust this to your specs: